shpml/fundamentals/06_chapter/04_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

-In this unit you'll be building a contact book.
-We'll start out fairly simply with some practice exercises and add complexity in the next couple of chapters.
-By the end of the unit we'll have a contact book that will allow us to store contact information, list out contacts, and find a contact by first or last name.
+Time to give it a whirl!
+In this exercise you'll be getting some practice setting up and updating a contacts array.
+Later in this unit we'll be adding some complexity and creating a more robust contact book that allows us to store more detailed information, add new contacts, list contacts, and search contacts by first or last name.

 Instructions